xyxyxyrex/xyxyxyrex/README.md

 # 💫 About Me:
 Hi!
 I’m an aspiring Fullstack Developer who loves building personal projects and experimenting with IoT.<br>I’m also a graphic designer, video editor, and motion graphics enthusiast.
-When I’m not coding or designing, you’ll find me enjoying music, movies, and video games.<br>Always learning, exploring, and open to collaboration!<br><br><br>Also, I play League of Legends, and I hate the fact that I'm playing it.
+When I’m not coding or designing, you’ll find me enjoying music, movies, and video games.<br>Always learning, exploring, and open to collaboration!<br><br><br>

 ## 🌐 Socials: